wrestling-with-johners/website-source/_posts/2020-01-02-Bracket For 2020 Dusty Rhodes Tag Team Classic.markdown

 ---
 ![dusty tag classic brackets](/assets/posts/2020-01-02/2020dustybracket.png){:class="restrict-width"}

-With the eight teams for the tournament announced, the bracket for this year's Dusty Rhodes Tag Team Classic has now been revealed.
+With the eight teams for the tournament announced, the brackets for this year's Dusty Rhodes Tag Team Classic has now been revealed.

 Imperium (Marcel Barthel & Fabian Aichner) vs. The Forgotten Sons (Wesley Blake & Steve Cutler) and Matt Riddle & Pete Dunne vs. Mark Andrews & Flash Morgan Webster are the matches on the left side of the bracket.